mr-andrej/medheadconsortium/README.md

 The repository includes the following microservices:

 1. **Hospital Microservice**: Manages information about hospitals, including their location, number of beds, and specializations.
+(60%)

-(Add other microservices as you develop them)
+2. **Patient Microservice**: Manages information about patients.
+(10%)

 ## Getting Started